lucianpls/QB3/performance/performance.md

 than usual.
 At the same time, the QB3 rate is penalized a little by the larger output data size generated, at least relative to the 8 bit CID22 test case.
 Adding ZSTD doesn't seem to help much in this case, improving compression by less than 0.2%.
-Out of the images in the dataset, the one named *artificial.png* is the one that penalizes QB3 the most, as it is a synthetic image with a lot of repeated patterns. *fireworks.png* is also a difficult image, being noisy and high contrast, yet using R-G, G, B color mix helps keeping QB3 competitive.
+Out of the images in the dataset, the one named *artificial.png* is the one where QB3 lags being PNG the most, it is a synthetic image with a lot of repeated patterns. *fireworks.png* is also a difficult image to compress, being noisy and high contrast, yet using R-G, G, B color mix helps keeping QB3 competitive.

 ## More about PNG and QB3